franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/overview_frame.jpg' width=700 />

-mSpace Control shows a preview of all or - if you so choose - a selection of your mSpaces and enables you to switch between mSpaces by cycling through them via keyboard shortcut or by using your pointing device.
+mSpace Control shows a preview of your mSpaces and enables you to switch between them via keyboard or by using your pointing device.
 To enable mSpace Control, add the following lines to your `init.lua` and adjust the keys in case you prefer to use different ones:

 ``` lua
   -- mSpace Control